neuronesb/rabbitmq.log4net.gelf.appender/README.md

 ### Version 0.1.5

- * You can specify `Facility` for the GELF message in the appender config file
+ * You can specify `Facility` for the  message in the appender config file